State Highway Pole-Relocation and Safety Improvement Program

 - PSE is currently having surveys performed along roughly 690 miles of state highway inside the eight counties where we provide electric service.
 The purpose of the surveys is to determine how many of PSE’s poles require further evaluation to meet updated WSDOT control zone safety standards.
 The survey work is expected to be completed by the first quarter of 2015.

-- As of May 2014 approximately 200 miles (34%) of state highway have been surveyed and the PSE program team is developing mitigation plans to address pole locations in these areas.
+- As of May 2014 approximately 201 miles (34%) of state highway have been surveyed and PSE is developing mitigation plans to address these areas.

 - Multiple Hit Poles: In addition to the control zone pole relocation program, PSE is actively working to address approximately 12 pole sites that have been hit by cars two or more times.
 In most cases, we will be moving these poles farther away from the road to decrease the likelihood of car-pole incidents.
 Our goal is to mitigate these pole sites in 2014.